techtanzeel/collado-io/src/markdown/blog/ironhack-experience/index.md

 The main difference with our flagship, full-time, bootcamp program — that has already trained more than 500 people with outstanding results, is the part-time format has been specifically designed for people who are currently employed.
 The materials team has done an outstanding job structuring all the contents in a way that can be digested, but demanding enough so you can still feel the strain that comes with these intense programs.

 I have put a lot thought into this decision.
 We all run busy lives, and it is definitely a huge challenge on top of anybody who already has a challenging job.
-I acknowledge that going through this experience will inevitably imply saying no to a lot of things, and despite I’ve been told otherwise several times, I am profoundly convinced that enrolling is the right call.
+I acknowledge that going through this experience will inevitably imply saying no to a lot of things, and despite I've been told otherwise several times, I am profoundly convinced that enrolling is the right call.

 In this post I will explain why I decided to join, and why I firmly believe that everybody in a managing position, technical or not, should join, too.

 ## My Role at Ironhack
 As a campus manager, my daily tasks at Ironhack are far away from technical endeavors.
-My role consists in managing all aspects of Ironhack’s operations here in Barcelona while executing on the company mission.
+My role consists in managing all aspects of Ironhack's operations here in Barcelona while executing on the company mission.
 At the end of the day, I find myself not only managing and inspiring the team but also ensuring we are delivering on our promise of providing the best possible educational experience.

 ![Ironhack and Friends event](./ironhack-friends.jpg "Ironhack and Friends event in the Barcelona Campus")

 It translates into sales, business development, planning and executing marketing actions, leading hiring processes, ensuring we have an awesome work environment and representing the Ironhack brand by interacting with students and other ecosystem partners.

-In other words, I’m kind of the last responsible for Ironhack’s success here in Barcelona, but as you can see, there is no coding involved.
+In other words, I'm kind of the last responsible for Ironhack's success here in Barcelona, but as you can see, there is no coding involved.

-Therefore, the legitimate question to ask here would be: *“how come learning how to code, will help you succeed at your job since there’s no coding required at all?”*
+Therefore, the legitimate question to ask here would be: *"how come learning how to code, will help you succeed at your job since there's no coding required at all?"*

 ## Alignment With the Company Vision